 In March 2022, Co-Founder, Chairman, CEO, and Managing Director Hiromi Tazaki founded the JAC Environmental & Animal Protection Foundation to work toward the elimination of the culling of cats and dogs and the protection of rare and endangered animals as well as the associated protection of the natural environment in Japan.

-This foundation contributes to sustainable coexistence between people and animals and to the protection of the natural environment through the provision of grapts to organizations that work on the protection of animals and the accord of grants to organisations that work on the protection of animals and the associated conservation of the natural environment.
+This foundation contributes to sustainable coexistence between people and animals and to the protection of the natural environment through the provision of grants to organisations that work on the protection of animals and the associated conservation of the natural environment.
 It also contributes to bringing the protection of animals and the natural environment into people's consciousness in Japan through awareness raising activities.
 All grants come from donations made by Hiromi Tazaki, who serves as the director of the foundation.
 Based on the concept of returning the riches of economic development to the Earth, Hiromi Tazaki uses her own personal finances to fund the protection of animals and the environment in Japan, and through these activities, works with a strong desire to bring fundamental change to the protection of nature, animals, and the environment in Japan.